Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Residual Diffusion for CSI Enhancement

-In Stage~2, the denoising process leverages the output of the autoencoder to initialize the reverse diffusion procedure with the coarse CSI estimate.
-Following standard practice in the generative modeling literature, we adopt the U-Net architecture~\cite{ronneberger2015u} as the backbone for the denoising network.
-Unlike recent generative diffusion-based CSI reconstruction methods~\cite{kim2025generative}, which initialize reverse diffusion from random Gaussian noise, we employ a residual diffusion approach that initializes the reverse diffusion with a coarse estimate provided by the autoencoder head and iteratively refines the CSI estimate, as illustrated in~\figref{fig:sysmodel}.
+In Stage~2, the denoising process leverages the autoencoder output to initialize the reverse diffusion procedure with the coarse CSI estimate.
+We adopt the U-Net architecture~\cite{ronneberger2015u} as the backbone of the denoising network, following standard practice in generative modeling.
+Unlike recent generative diffusion-based CSI reconstruction methods~\cite{kim2025generative} that initialize from random Gaussian noise, we employ a residual diffusion approach.
+This method initializes the reverse diffusion with the autoencoder's coarse estimate and iteratively refines the CSI, as illustrated in Figure~\ref{fig:sysmodel}.
+The decoder adaptively switches between 1-stage and 2-stage decoding based on the uplink channel quality.
+When the uplink SNR exceeds a predetermined threshold, indicating favorable channel conditions, the decoder terminates at Stage~1.
+Otherwise, Stage~2 diffusion refinement is invoked to further enhance reconstruction quality.

-While initializing with random noise facilitates the generation of diverse samples from the underlying distribution—an objective well-suited for data synthesis—it is suboptimal for compression and reconstruction tasks, where compressed latent features already provide a strong prior.
+While initializing with random noise facilitates the generation of diverse samples from the underlying distribution, an objective well-suited for data synthesis, it is suboptimal for compression and reconstruction tasks, where compressed latent features already provide a strong prior.
 Residual diffusion addresses this by starting from a coarse channel estimate, leading to more accurate reconstructions.
 The effectiveness of residual diffusion for reconstruction tasks has been well demonstrated in the context of image compression~\cite{li2024diffusion}.
 We now formally describe the complete CSI compression and reconstruction pipeline.

-In Stage~1, the encoder produces a compressed representation $\mathbf{s}$, which is then used to obtain a coarse reconstruction $\hat{H}_d$ of the input channel $H_d$.
-During the denoising stage, the objective is to further refine $\hat{H}_d$ by sampling $\mathbf{Z} \sim p(\mathbf{z} \mid \hat{H}_d)$.
+In Stage~1, the encoder produces a compressed representation $\mathbf{s}$, which is then used to obtain a coarse reconstruction $\hat{\bm{H}}_d$ of the input channel $\bm{H}_d$.
+During the denoising stage, the objective is to further refine $\hat{\bm{H}}_d$ by sampling $\mathbf{Z} \sim p(\mathbf{z} \mid \hat{\bm{H}}_d)$.
 This leads to the formulation of a residual denoising diffusion process, given by